 - Algeria has a well-developed formal apprenticeship system that sits alongside a strong tradition of informal apprenticeships.
 Based on legislation that was originally passed in 1975 and 1981, apprenticeship contracts cover occupations at semi-skilled, skilled, highly skilled, technician and advanced technician levels.
 Apprenticeships can last between 12 and 36 months, and two-thirds of the total time is spent within the enterprise; theoretical instruction takes place at public VET institutions or other training centres.
-In 2011, 250 000 young people were apprentices, accounting for around 40% of all those enrolled in VET. - In Georgia a collaboration scheme between Tbilisi State University and Georgian enterprises to train company employees within a work-based learning programme is implemented through the EU's CHEMLAB project, supported and advised by the South Caucasus and Georgia Private Sector Development Programmes of GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit, Germany's international aid agency).
+In 2011, 250 000 young people were apprentices, accounting for around 40% of all those enrolled in VET. - In Georgia a collaboration scheme between Tbilisi State University and Georgian enterprises to train company employees within a work-based learning programme is implemented through the EU's Chemlab project, supported and advised by the South Caucasus and Georgia Private Sector Development Programmes of GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit, Germany's international aid agency).
 The university offers theoretical and practical training that is complemented by real workplace learning in two partner companies.
-It is a good example of a workbased learning programme at tertiary level in which sharing resources and competences offers a solution for SMEs that are unable to offer a full range of training courses to their employees. - In Kosovo a relatively new programme at the International Business College of Mitrovica builds three-month internships into all sub-degree- and degree-level courses in marketing and management, environmental and agricultural management, and public administration.
+It is a good example of a work-based learning programme at tertiary level in which sharing resources and competences offers a solution for SMEs that are unable to offer a full range of training courses to their employees. - In Kosovo a relatively new programme at the International Business College of Mitrovica builds three-month internships into all sub-degree- and degree-level courses in marketing and management, environmental and agricultural management, and public administration.
 Students must report on what they have learned in their placements against the learning objectives set for the internship.
 The college supplements internships with other forms of practical and work-based learning, such as field visits, guest lecturers and work-based projects. - In Moldova, internships, which are normally unpaid, are an integral part of all upper secondary VET programmes.
 All students must complete at least one internship, and internships normally last for two to three months.
 Contracts between specific vocational schools and specific employers make it easier for students to find places.
 Students are monitored by teachers from their schools during their placements. - In Morocco formal initial VET is offered in three forms: school-based, apprenticeship and alternance.
 These sit alongside a long tradition of informal apprenticeships in some industries.
 Apprenticeships are a relatively recent initiative, and are targeted at school drop-outs.
 The alternance model, which is seen as having equal status to school-based programmes, is based on principles built into the German dual system of apprenticeship training, and is supported by comprehensive legislation.
 It is largely concentrated in programmes that lead to the three highest levels of vocational qualifications.
 Alternance programmes normally last for two, or in some cases three, years, and at least half of the time is spent in the enterprise.
 All trainees and employers must sign a contract of training.
 Trainees are paid a subsidy by the employer, but are not legally regarded as employees.
-Those in the alternance system account for around 14% of all initial VET students. - In Turkey work-based learning, known as traineeship, is compulsory in all upper secondary technical and vocational education: technical and vocational education accounts for around 44% of all secondary education.
-Traineeships sit alongside a large apprenticeship system, and both are governed by the same 1986 law.
-Under this law, all companies with 20 or more employees must provide training places for secondary vocational education students, although the extent to which this actually occurs is not clear.
-Trainees are paid a wage that must not be less than 30% of the minimum wage; a contract is signed by the student and the employer.
+Those in the alternance system account for around 14% of all initial VET students.